If I give my passphrase to someone else who uses my account to send a harassing email message, will I be held responsible?

 - Do not use anyone else's passphrase.
 Using someone else's passphrase to access services or data can be considered computer trespass or tampering, a Class B Misdemeanor and a Class D Felony (respectively), should the account holder or IU choose to pursue such charges.
 Even if the account owner gives you a passphrase, you must not use it to access the account.

-For more information about the proper use of your computer account, see IU IT Policy IT-02, Misuse and Abuse of Information Technology Resources.
+For more about the proper use of your computer account, see Misuse and Abuse of Information Technology Resources (IT-02).